jdoyle5/Air_Hockey/README.md

 The following technologies will be used to build this game:
 * Vanilla Javascript for the overall game structure and logic
 * Three.js and WebGL for DOM manipulation and 3D rendering of the game world
-* Keyboard.js for easy manipulation of key strokes
 * Webpack for generating static assets representing modules with their dependencies

 In addition to the Webpack file, there will be 4 additional script files: